MicrosoftDocs/EMDocs/microsoft-365-enterprise/secure-sharepoint-online-sites-and-files.md

 ## Capability overview
 Recommendations for SharePoint Online team sites draw on a variety of Office 365 capabilities.
 For highly confidential sites, Azure Information Protection is recommended.
 This is included in Enterprise Mobility + Security (EMS).

-The diagram below shows the recommended configurations for four SharePoint Online team sites.
+This diagram shows the recommended configurations for four SharePoint Online team sites.

  ![Recommended SharePoint Configurations](./media/secure-sharepoint-online-sites-and-files/capabilityoverview.png)